onflow/flow/flips/20220203-capability-controllers.md

 - Removing (or abstracting away) the concept of links.
 - Making it easier to create new capabilities (with individual links).
 - Offering a way to iterate through capabilities on a storage path.
-- Removing the need to have a `/private/`domain.
+- Removing the need to have a `/private` domain.
 - Introducing Capability Controllers (CapCons) that handle management of capabilities.

 ### Capability Controllers (CapCons)